oliiviak/Data_Science_Capstone_Project/01 Data Preprocessing/README.md

 The data for the Unemployment Rate was downloaded from <a href="https://fred.stlouisfed.org/searchresults/?st=Harmonized%20Unemployment%20Rate%3A%20Total%3A%20All%20Persons" target="_blank">FRED</a> using "Harmonized Unemployment Rate: Total: All Persons".

 - It should be noted that there is no unemployment data from FRED that is in line with the format for China, South Africa, and Switzerland.
-As such, for these countries, multivariate analysis is to be conducted without taking the unemployment rate into consideration.
+As such, for these countries, multivariate analysis is conducted without taking unemployment rate into consideration.

 ----------------------------------------------------------------------------------------------------------------------------